-We have acquired and tested all three of these products.
-This review focuses on the Lively Mobile Plus, which is a worthy successor to the Splash, which did very well in our prior tests.
-You can read our review of the GreatCall Splash for more detail.
+We have acquired and tested all three of these products over the years.
+This review focuses on the Lively Mobile Plus, which is a worthy successor to the Splash, which also did very well in our prior tests.

 The Lively Mobile Plus — the latest version of GreatCall’s mobile medical alert — is quite similar to the original Splash we reviewed back in 2015.

 Whereas the Lively Mobile (now discontinued) was an attempt to significantly reduce the size and weight compared to the Splash, with the Lively Mobile Plus the product has grown a bit, presumably to accomodate a larger battery.
 This is good news, as the extra weight is not very noticeable, while battery life was a definite problem with the Lively Mobile for some customers.

 On our kitchen scale, the Splash weighed 2.0 oz, the Lively Mobile weighed 1.5 oz, and the latest Lively Mobile Plus is back up to 2.0 oz.

 This product comes with the GreatCall 5 star responder service which has an excellent response time.
 In addition, this monitoring service encourages you to reach out to them in a range of “emergencies”, not just life threatening ones.
 See below for more on response time.

 Purchasing and on-boarding can all be done online, and is fairly easy.
 Although we have noticed customer service is less “excellent” than when we first dealt with the company back in 2015.

 The cost of this product compares favorably with many of the competitors.

 It’s waterproof (IPX7: 1 m depth for 30 minutes), as are most competitors.